isl-org/Open3D/docs/compilation.rst

 1. Install dependencies (optional)
 ``````````````````````````````````

-Optionally, you can install dependencies to reduce compilation time.
-Otherwise,
+Optionally, dependencies can be installed prior to building Open3D to reduce
-you may also choose to build these dependencies from source, see
+compilation time.
+Otherwise, the dependencies can also be build from source, see
 :ref:`compilation_options_dependencies`.

 .. code-block:: bash